jadecobra/gym/python_tdd/docs/03_TYPE_ERROR.md

-# How to solve the TypeError in Python
+# How to solve the TypeError in python

-This tutorial will step through solving a `TypeError` in Python using Test Driven Development
+This tutorial will step through solving a `TypeError` in python using Test Driven Development

 ## Prerequisites